 Methode champenoise, which is France’s champagne region’s primary method, requires a second fermentation in the bottle, and then the bottles must be turned periodically to ensure proper aging and fermentation.
 It produces small, refined bubbles, and produces bubbles for much longer than the other methods.
 Today, the bottles are usually turned mechanically; traditionally, they were turned by hand.
 It produces small, beautiful bubbles.

 In the transfer method, wine is produced similarly to the methode champenoise, but after the bottle fermentation, the wine is placed through a filtration system to remove any sediment.

 In the charmat process, pressurized tanks hold in the carbon dioxide that is released during fermentation, so that the gas which normally escapes instead stays inside the wine.
 This process is cheaper, but once poured, the wine tends to lose its bubbles quicker.

 In the least popular method, carbonation, the wine is injected with carbon dioxide.
 It is the most inexpensive method, and produces larger bubbles that quickly loose their effervescence.
 I have a funny feeling that it is this process which leads to the “cheap wine = a massive headache” adage.

-The majority of sparkling wines, (particularly those from France’s Champagne region), are made from Chardonnay and/or Pinot Noir grapes (and sometimes a phenomenal grape called Pinot Menuier); both Pinot Noir and Pinot Menuier are red grapes, and leaving their skins in the tanks will create a light pink to deep red colored blush wine, known as “blanc de noir.”
+The majority of sparkling wines, (particularly those from France’s Champagne region), are made from Chardonnay and/or Pinot Noir grapes (and sometimes a phenomenal grape called Pinot Meunier); both Pinot Noir and Pinot Meunier are red grapes, and leaving their skins in the tanks will create a light pink to deep red colored blush wine, known as “blanc de noir.”
 Sparkling wine made from all white grapes is known as “blanc de blanc,” which literally translates as “white wine from white grapes.”